audreyso/cordova-cli/doc/readme.md

 - Add the plugin from the specified tarball file:

-        cordova plugin add ../cordova-plugin-camera.tgz --save
+        cordova plugin add ../cordova-plugin-camera.tgz

-- Remove the plugin from the project and the `config.xml`:
+- Auto-remove the plugin from the project and the `config.xml`:

+        cordova plugin rm camera

+- Auto-remove the plugin from the project, but not the `config.xml`:

-        cordova plugin rm camera --save
+        cordova plugin rm camera --nosave

 - Remove the plugin from the project and `npm uninstall` it.
 Removes it from the `node_modules` directory: